31 Must-Have Mock Cherry Trees You’ll Love

 1. The Right Spot

 Crowding up your space with different kinds of plants is no good.
-None of them will get sufficient sunlight, water or nutrients.
-With this species of flowering tree, other plants growing close can affect the long-term health of your cherry tree also.
+None of them will get sufficient sunlight, water, or nutrients.
+With this species of flowering tree, other plants growing close can also affect the long-term health of your cherry tree.

 Some plants absorb more nutrients from the soil than others.
 That’s why it’s better to plant your cherry tree away from other flowering plants and trees.